Sandor Teszler

-Sandor Teszler (June 25, 1903 in Budapest, Hungary – July 23, 2000 in Spartanburg, South Carolina), was a Hungarian-American textile executive and philanthropist who survived the Holocaust, working as a textile executive in Hungary, Yugoslavia, and the United States.
+Sandor Teszler (June 25, 1903 – July 23, 2000), was a Hungarian-American textile executive and philanthropist who survived the Holocaust, working as a textile executive in Hungary, Yugoslavia, and the United States.

 Early years

-Born in Budapest, Hungary, Teszler spent his early years in hospitals in Budapest being treated for club feet, but after several years of treatment, was able to enter school.

-After attending high school in Budapest, he studied textile engineering at the University of Chemnitz, in Germany.
+Born in Budapest, Austria-Hungary, Teszler spent his early years in hospitals in Budapest being treated for club feet, but after several years of treatment, was able to enter school.
+After attending high school in Budapest, he studied textile engineering at the University of Chemnitz in Germany.
 As a Jew, Teszler was unable to attend university in Hungary because the quota of Jewish students had already been filled.

 Early career

 Following his graduation from the University of Chemnitz, he joined his brother's textile company in Zagreb, Croatia in 1925.
-In 1929, the firm merged with another firm and moved to Cakovec, Croatia.
+In 1929, the firm merged with another firm and moved to Čakovec, Croatia.
 The textile industry in Yugoslavia was almost nonexistent at this point, because most textile firms had been in the Czech part of the Austro-Hungarian Empire.
 By 1941, it had become a large, vertically-integrated firm, with spinning, dyeing, weaving, knitting, and apparel manufacturing.